-If physician's choice is cabazitaxel, cabazitaxel will be administrated intravenously at a dose of 25 mg/m2, during a one-hour infusion every 3 weeks, as well as continuous treatment with prednisone 5 mg orally twice daily, or 10 mg once daily, according to standard care.
-In these patients, an additional 2 x 10 mL blood will be drawn at start of fourth cycle of treatment for CTC enumeration and isolation.
-Also, an additional 10 mL blood will be drawn for storage of plasma at baseline and before every cycle (i.e., every 3 weeks) for analyses of cell-free DNA (cfDNA) as part of a side-study.
-In patients treated with cabazitaxel, 4 x 5 mL blood (baseline; end of infusion, 2 and 6 hours after end of infusion) will be drawn for a pharmacokinetic side-study, to explore a cabazitaxel exposure effect relation.
+All patients included in the treatment study will be administrated cabazitaxel intravenously at a dose of 25 mg/m2, during a one-hour infusion every 3 weeks, as well as continuous treatment with prednisone 5 mg orally twice daily, or 10 mg once daily.
+In the treatment study patients, an additional $2 \times 10$ mL blood will be drawn after the third cycle of treatment for CTC enumeration and isolation.
+An additional 10 mL blood will be drawn for storage of plasma at baseline and before start of every cycle (i.e., every 3 weeks) for analysis of cell-free DNA (cfDNA).
+Moreover, $4 \times 5$ mL blood (baseline; end of infusion, 2 and 6 hours after end of the first cabazitaxel infusion) will be drawn for pharmacokinetic studies, in order to explore a cabazitaxel exposure effect relation.